The Pillage of Rome (The Play)

 VIDERIC.

-If we must go to Ravenna, then the men shall follow thee valiantly.
+If we must advance upon Ravenna, then the men shall follow thee valiantly.

 ALARIC.

-Patience Videric.
-First, there is Rome to pillage, then we shall conquer Ravenna, if necessary!
+Patience, Videric.
+First, there is Rome to pillage.
+Then, if need be, we shall conquer Ravenna!

 VIDERIC.